dmrickey/fvtt-ckl-roll-bonuses/README.md

 </details>

 ## Weapon Specialization
-Automatically add +2 damage to chosen weapons types for Weapon Specialization and Greater Weapon Specialization
+Automatically add +2 damage to chosen weapons types for `Weapon Specialization` and `Greater Weapon Specialization`.

 <details>
   <summary>How to configure Weapon Specialization (click to expand)</summary>